Patient & Family Advisory Council (PFAC)

-The Children’s Hospital University of Illinois (CHUI) has established a Patient & Family Advisory Council (PFAC) to hear and heed “the voice” of its patients and families.
+The Children’s Hospital University of Illinois (CHUI) Patient & Family Advisory Council (PFAC) works to hear and heed “the voice” of its patients and families.
 The CHUI PFAC was developed in partnership with leadership and stakeholders from various areas across the Child Health Enterprise.

 Only you can share with us the impact our services have had on you and your family.
 Your views and insights are critically important to our future efforts.
 The council:

 - Provides CHUI an experienced, diverse group of families who are willing to consult on policy, program development, and evaluation